bbauska/W3Cx-5of5/README.md

 19. }
 </pre>

-*Lines 1-9*: see how the constructor function is declared: the function name starts with an uppercase letter &apos;<b>H</b>ero&apos;.
+<i>Lines 1-9</i>: see how the constructor function is declared: the function
+name starts with an uppercase letter &apos;<b>H</b>ero&apos;.
 The parameters have the same name as the properties they correspond to (name, side).
 And in the first source code lines after the function declaration, we